Amtrak California Zephyr title card

 • California Zephyr’s average passenger on-time performance

-Information in the sections is from the official Amtrak Host Railroad Report December 2024.
+Information in the sections is from the official Amtrak Host Railroad Report, April 2025.

-If interested, you can see their on-time performance for all Amtrak long-distance trains if you connect with another train.
+If interested, you can view their on-time performance for all Amtrak long-distance trains by connecting with another train.

 Common Causes for California Zephyr Delays

-Common causes of delays include freight and passenger train interference and slow order delays.
+Common causes of delays include freight and passenger train interference, as well as slow order processing.

 Coach Class on the California Zephyr